What is super anyway?

 Basically, super is a savings nest egg that you put away until you retire and crack it open.
 So, all through your working life, it gets topped up so you have enough to kick back and relax in comfort and style when you finally hang up the old work boots for good.

-That 10% of your pay is called the Super Guarantee… it “guarantees” your employer will deposit 10% of your salary into the super fund of your choice – regardless of whether you work casual, part-time, or full time.
-As long as you are 18 and earn at least $450 before tax in the month, it’s your employer’s legal responsibility to pay you super.
-And that also goes for anyone under 18 who works over 30 hours a month.
+That 11% of your pay is called the Super Guarantee… it “guarantees” your employer will deposit 11% of your salary into the super fund of your choice – regardless of whether you work casual, part-time, or full time.
+As long as you are 18, or under 18 and working over 30 hours in the week, it’s your employer’s legal responsibility to pay you super.

 Growing your investment